How Christians Can Have a Peaceful Marriage

 That brings us to our next point.
 The easiest thing to shout out when you are angry is the past hurts and neglects you feel from your spouse.
 These have no place in your current argument.
 First of all, God calls us to forgive each other.
 If we truly have forgiven one another, then these past hurts should no longer be used as ammunition towards our spouse.
 If you feel the need to bring up these hurts, then maybe it is your own heart that you need to examine.
 Have you truly forgiven them for hurting you?

 It is so easy to lose track of what you are really fighting about if you point out ways the other person has hurt you.
 It is also a very easy way to make them feel helpless and attacked.
-Neither of these consequences are helpful in finding peace within your marriage.
+Neither of these consequences is helpful in finding peace within your marriage.

 He who answers before listening—that is his folly and his shame.— Proverbs 18:13

-The best way to end a fight and to avoid a fight are often found by the simple act of listening.
+The best way to end a fight and to avoid a fight is often found by the simple act of listening.
 So often we are so quick to respond, we forget to actually listen.
 So not only does God call us to be slow to speak, he calls us to listen to the other person.
 Often we fight, more because we don't understand the other person's point of view and less due to the fact that we disagree with them.
-So if you are having a hard time guarding your tongue, take a time out, and ask the other person why they feel that way.
+So if you are having a hard time guarding your tongue, take a timeout, and ask the other person why they feel that way.
 Then listen.
 You may find that you guys are actually on the same page, but are viewing something from two very different angles.

-Another reason to listen, and I mean truly listen, not just hear, is that they are more willing to listen to what we have to say, when we are willing to truly understand where they are coming from.
+Another reason to listen, and I mean truly listen, not just hear, is that they are more willing to listen to what we have to say when we are willing to truly understand where they are coming from.
 They are more open, because they don't feel like they are being dismissed, defensive, and yet do feel validated.
 They got off their chest what's been on their mind and are willing to let you speak.

 A gentle answer turns away wrath, but a harsh word stirs up anger.— Proverbs 15:1